AhmedMohamedZein/Storefront-Backend/README.md

 ## Overview

 - This project was made for an education purpose, we can say that this project is a backend for an online store.
-- Create database schema using migration.
+- Creating a database schema using migration.
 - You sholud use the end-point `HTTP1.1  POST   /user` to create a user this method will return a token you can use it later.